matloff/FarewellAddress/Address.md

 *Student admissions issues*

-## Thoughts on Research
+## On Research

-## The Dark Side of Academia
+## On the dark side of academia

-## All in All..
+## On the future impact of Large Language Models

+# Thanks

 I continue to believe that being an academic is the best job in the world.
 I've been extremely fortunate to be in this line of work, and thank everyone who has made it possible.
+I've been blessed with a wonderful family, whose love, humor and wisdom are inspiring and humbling.
+My heartfelt thanks to all!